 However, after several months of no contact or support, many people began to lose their consistency in taking their own readings.
 It appeared that all the dips in participation were happening during the same time of year – right after the holidays.

-As with our own new year goals, a little encouragement can go a long way.
-A simple phone call from the overseeing nurse, asking, “How are you doing on taking your readings daily?” can be just what’s needed to spur action.
-Digitally connected health platforms, like remote patient monitoring, can create a communication feedback loop that may help reduce social isolation, improve patient adherence to treatment plans, and keep patients engaged in their own healthcare.
+But, the good news is that with a little encouragement, positive and healthier behaviors can be reinforced.
+A simple call or reminder prompt from the overseeing nurse, asking, “How are you doing with taking your readings daily?” can be just what’s needed.
+Digitally connected health platforms, like remote patient monitoring, can create a conducive communication feedback loop that may help reduce social isolation, improve patient adherence to treatment plans, and keep patients engaged in their own healthcare.

 With the right technology, clinicians can be notified when a patient needs attention, and caregivers and family can also access their loved one’s health data to stay informed.
 Connected healthcare opens up a lot of opportunities to let the patient know they are not alone.
 It also supports the message that their health is important and encourages them to stay on track!